ihasdapie/chenbrian.ca/content/_index.md

 ---

 # Hi, I'm Brian
 And I'm an [Engineering Science](https://engsci.utoronto.ca/) student at the University of Toronto majoring in Computer Engineering and minoring in Robotics.
 While I'm not cramming for school I like to cook, play badminton, and build [cool stuff]({{< ref "/posts/projects" >}}) like self-driving cars.
-In more general terms: I convert bubble tea to spaghetti code[^spaghet].
+Or, in more general terms: I convert bubble tea to spaghetti code[^spaghet].
 I also occasionally write posts on my [blog]({{<ref "/posts">}}), so feel free to check that out too :)

 [^spaghet]: but hopefully it tastes good